This Is America, Charlie Brown: Home media

-The eight episodes, originally released individually on videocassette, were released in a two-DVD collector's set on March 28, 2006, by Paramount Home Entertainment.
+The 8 episodes, originally released individually on videocassette, were released in a two-DVD collector's set on March 28, 2006, by Paramount Home Entertainment.
 However, the DVD set went out of print once Warner Bros. purchased the rights to all Peanuts television specials.
-Warner Home Video has since reissued the miniseries on DVD as of June 17, 2014.
+Warner Home Video has since reissued the miniseries on DVD as of June 17, 2014, with all the episodes presented in remastered form.
 It was also released on the digital format.